 Today’s top salonnieres, members of the Salonniere 100, host “parties with a purpose” with the same passion, style, and influence as their French forbears.
 Whether they’re welcoming guests to support causes, advance ideas, unite people, or simply bring joy to others, the Salonniere 100 honorees are America’s most gifted and influential cultural connectors.

 A scene from Auntie Mame, 1958

-The Salonniere exists to honor the tradition of the French salonniere, celebrate the contributions of our modern salonnieres, and encourage more people to embrace the art of entertaining.
-Entertaining friends and family is easy and fun, and connecting people and bringing joy to others has never been more important.
+The Salonniere exists to honor the tradition of the French salonniere, celebrate the contributions of our modern salonnieres, celebrate the universal joy of social revelry, including the delight of planning and hosting parties, and encourage more people to embrace the art of entertaining.

 To browse our content, click here for our Table of Contents page.